pretix/pretix-docs/docs/guides/pretixscan/android.md

 !!!
 Note
     pretixPRINT comes preinstalled and configured on the scan smartphones that are available for rent on our website.
-    Thus, you will not have to install and configure pretixPRINT on a scan smartphone that you rented from us.
+    Thus, you will normally not have to install and configure pretixPRINT on a scan smartphone that you rented from us.

 Once you have done that, open pretixSCAN, tap the three-dot button :btn-icon:fa3-ellipsis-v:: in the top right corner, and then tap :btn:Settings:.
 Scroll down to the section titled "Badges" and check the box next to "Enable badge printing".